Description

 Psychological Level

-Informal, equal relationships across rank and origin
+Informal, equal relationships across rank and social origin

-Physical Level
+Biological Level

 Spectrum Clusters